Transport-for-the-North/caf.van/docs/source/methodology.rst

 Methodology
 ===========

-The LGV model is split into six model segments for different types of LGV trips, these are the following (see Ian Williams' technical note[^lgvn_design] for more details):
+The van model is split into six model segments for different types of van trips, these are the following:

 -  Service
 -  Delivery Grocery